soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     * Government’s role in market design is the defining of property rights.

     * South Africa passed a law in 1997 to make essential medicines affordable by compulsory licensing

+### Ownership

+* Right to residual returns where residual = anything beyond what the owner has committed to employees or creditors.

+* Explains why small biz. more innovative than larger biz.
+    - In large biz., head of division's upside capped at some number.

+* Growth in prod. in China due to switch to ind. ownership
+    - prod. in '78 apparently lower than in '49
+    - Xiaogang
+    - 83 --- ind. farming consistent w/ socialism
+    - total rural poor declined by 170M b/w 78 and 84 --- WB
+    - no direct ownership still. people are contracted out the land. initially for 3 years and then for 15 years.

 ### Trust